-Prof. Robert Hirshon, '73, the Frank G. Millard Professor from Practice and special counsel on developments in the legal profession, is an internationally known lawyer, writer, and speaker.
-He is also a visiting professor at the Haim Striks Law School in Israel and the Peking University of Transnational Law in China.
-Prof. Hirshon practiced law for 30 years in Portland, Maine, and is counsel to the northeast regional law firm Verrill Dana LLP.
+Professor Robert Hirshon, '73, the Frank G. Millard Professor from Practice and special counsel on developments in the legal profession, is an internationally known lawyer, writer, and speaker.
+He is also a visiting professor at the Haim Striks Law School in Israel and the Peking University School of Transnational Law in China.
+Professor Hirshon practiced law for 30 years in Portland, Maine, and is a consultant to the northeast regional law firm Verrill Dana LLP.
 He served as president of the Maine State Bar Association, the Maine Bar Foundation, and the American Bar Association (ABA).
-As president of the ABA, Prof. Hirshon was the spokesperson for the world's largest professional association and determined how and when the association should speak on important national and international issues such as the profession's response to the 9/11 tragedy and various corporate scandals.
-Under his leadership the ABA focused on the issues surrounding law student debt and the professional ramifications of increasing billable hour requirements.
+As president of the ABA, Professor Hirshon was the spokesperson for the world's largest professional association and determined how and when the association should speak about important national and international issues such as the profession's response to the 9/11 tragedy and various corporate scandals.
+Under his leadership the ABA focused on the issues surrounding law student debt, and the professional ramifications of increasing billable hour requirements.
 During his three years as an officer of the ABA, he traveled to 17 countries, meeting with judges, members of the Bar, and political and corporate leaders.
-Prof. Hirshon served as the CEO of Tonkon Torp LLP, an Oregon law firm of 75 lawyers.
-At Tonkon, he facilitated the adoption and implementation of the firm's strategic plan, created a speaker's bureau focusing on professionalism, and helped to design and implement a system of partner peer review.
+Professor Hirshon served as the CEO of Tonkon Torp LLP, an Oregon law firm of 75 lawyers.
+At Tonkon, he facilitated the adoption and implementation of the firm's strategic plan and created a speaker's bureau focusing on professionalism.
 Under his leadership, Tonkon Torp launched an ambitious diversity program and embraced a new pro bono policy based upon Model Rule 6.1.
-Prof. Hirshon also served as the COO of Stoel Rives LLP, a 370-lawyer Western regional law firm with offices in 12 cities and eight states.
-In addition, Prof. Hirshon is the CEO of The Wein Hirshon Charitable Foundation, which provides grants to nonprofit organizations that focus on medical and legal issues.
+Professor Hirshon also served as the COO of Stoel Rives LLP, a 370-lawyer Western regional law firm with offices in 12 cities and eight states.
+In addition, Professor Hirshon is the CEO of The Wein Hirshon Charitable Foundation, which provides grants to nonprofit organizations, including Michigan Law's Student Funded Fellowships.
 He is the recipient of several honorary degrees and numerous state and national awards for his pro bono work and efforts in the profession.
 He received his BA and JD degrees from the University of Michigan in 1970 and 1973, respectively.